 The Soter Summit Award is an annual, competitive research grant awarded to a team of investigators whose research focuses on women’s health and sex differences across the lifespan.
 The goal of this award is to support innovative and transdisciplinary research that generates critical data for extramural grant applications.

-Funding is a one-time grant of $125,000, and is intended to support laboratory personnel, supplies and other required expenses (e.g., cores).
+A total of $250,000 is provided collectively each year to support laboratory personnel, supplies, and other required expenses such as core services.
 At least one principal investigator (PI) of the grant must be a faculty member at The Ohio State University College of Medicine, and all co-investigators must be within The Ohio State University or The Ohio State University Wexner Medical Center.
 The teams should comprise basic, clinical, and translational scientists working together to address a common issue affecting women’s health.

 Special interest is given to projects related to: